-First year students who enter into the program in the second semester of their first year must take at least seven (7) Honors Program Courses in addition to the required colloquia and senior thesis courses.
+First year students who enter into the program in the second semester of their first year must take at least eight (8) honors-level courses including the independent study and senior thesis courses.

-Students who enter into the Program at the beginning of their sophomore year must take at least five (5) Honors Program courses as well as the required colloquia and senior thesis courses.
+Students who enter into the program at the beginning of their sophomore year must take at least five (5) honors-level courses, including the independent study and senior thesis courses.